chregu/hhvm-newrelic-ext/README.md

 ## Installation

-This extension is known to work with HHVM 3.3 and later (upcoming 3.6).
+This extension is known to work with HHVM 3.7.
 For older HHVM versions, see the other branches.

-If you don't need function level profiling data or are using HHVM master/nightly/3.6, you can use the HHVM packages provided by Facebook.
+If you don't need function level profiling data or are using HHVM 3.7, you can use the HHVM packages provided by Facebook.
 If you want to use function level profiling on HHVM 3.5, [see below](#using-function-level-profiling-in-hhvm-35).

 ### Install the New Relic SDK files